darylmonte/01-random-code-generator/README.md

-# 01-random-code-generator
+# Random Quote Generator
- create an app that displays random famous quotes each time a button is clicked
+ My first project for the Treehouse Full-Stack JavaScript Techdegree.
+It is an app that displays a quote at random each time the button is clicked.